How to use Examine

 How is the Examine website organized?

-Examine is organized unlike any health information site you’ve seen, so read these basics before digging in, if you can!
+Examine is organized unlike any health information site you’ve seen, so read these basics before digging in!

 In scientific research, anything that’s tested in a trial is called an intervention.
 Fish oil, creatine, and low-carb diets are examples of interventions.
 Trials look at specific, measurable outcomes (such as LDL-C, skin elasticity, or self-rated anxiety) to see if an intervention “works”.